 God gives people on this fallen Earth adequate opportunity to turn to Him.
 He has revealed Himself to us in the creation and in our conscience so that “men are without excuse” (Romans 1:20).
 Many people in a desperate time of need reach out and seek God.
 He says, “You will seek me and find me if you seek me with all your heart.”

 Though Scripture makes clear that there is an eternal hell, and that the way leading to it is broad and the gate to salvation narrow (only in Christ), His desire to redeem all people cannot be questioned.
 Christ’s sacrifice for all is proof of that, as is the direct statement of Scripture: “He desires all men to be saved and to come to the knowledge of the truth” (1 Timothy 2:4).

 Just as God went to great lengths to reach Cornelius with the gospel (see Acts 10), I believe God goes to great lengths to give people an opportunity for response, especially to any who genuinely seek Him.

 If people respond to God, I believe He will send them further revelation of Himself through human agents, angels, direct intervention in dreams or visions, or however He chooses.
 I am completely convinced, for instance, that for decades the Lord Jesus has been appearing to Muslims in dreams, bringing many people to faith.
 The evidence is clear, repeated, and consistent.
-Open Doors USA says this:
+Open Doors says this: